gt-sse-center/autora-user-cookiecutter/docs/index.md

 2. Website To Conduct Experiment:
    - The website serves as a platform for conducting experiments and needs to be compatible with the AutoRA workflow.
-   - In this setup, we use a `node` application hosted on Firebase to serve the website.
+   - In this setup, we use a `Node` application hosted on Firebase to serve the website.

 To simplify the setup process, we provide a `cookiecutter` template that generates a project folder containing the following two directories: